 I let the tweezers hover over the water on the knee for a moment before closing their tips around the handle of the bucket.
-I was so sure I had it in the bag, but then my grip wavered and I hit the side with another buzz.
+I was so sure I had it, but then my grip wavered, and I hit the side with another buzz.

 Almost everyone in the room applauded wildly, except for Luke, who held his stance.
 Eden glared at Damien.
 I took my shot and instantly felt dizzy, but also brave enough to do what came next.
-I slipped my tank top over my head, glancing down to ensure the pale lavender-colored bra I wore underneath was properly in place, and looked, well, acceptable.
+I slipped my top over my head, glancing down to ensure the pale lavender bra I wore underneath was properly in place, and looked, well, at least semi-decent.

 Meera appeared near my naked shoulder and whispered in my ear.
 “You can stop playing if you want.”

 “It’s fine,” I said.
 “It’s just—that last shot really went to my head.”